Moustakas hits 2 HRs, Brewers minus Yelich top Marlins 7-5

-MIAMI (AP) — Mike Moustakas homered twice, including a tiebreaking, two-run shot in the ninth inning as the Milwaukee Brewers defeated the Miami Marlins 7-5 Wednesday night in their first game following star outfielder Christian Yelich’s season-ending injury.
+He homered twice, including a tiebreaking, two-run shot in the ninth inning as the Milwaukee Brewers defeated the Miami Marlins 7-5 Wednesday night in their first game following star outfielder Christian Yelich’s season-ending injury.

+“Obviously two homers is pretty cool no matter what day it is but on your birthday it’s pretty special,” Moustakas said.
+“But even more so is the win, especially with Yeli going down.
+Everyone has to step up even more.”

 The Brewers won their sixth in a row.
 They began the day one game behind Chicago for the second NL wild-card spot.